Butler County, Nebraska

 Butler County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 8,369.
-Its county seat is David City.
-The county was created in 1856 and organized in 1868.
+As of the 2020 census, the population was 8,369, and was estimated to be 8,507 in 2025.
+The county seat and the largest city is David City.

-In the Nebraska license plate system, Butler County is represented by the prefix 25 (when the license plate system was established in 1922, it had the 25th-largest number of vehicles registered of all counties in the state).
+In the Nebraska license plate system, Butler County was represented by the prefix "25" (as it had the 25th-largest number of vehicles registered in the state when the license plate system was established in 1922).

-In 2010, Nebraska's center of population was in Butler County, near the village of Rising City.
+In 2020, Nebraska's center of population was in Butler County, near the village of Garrison.

-Name
+History

+Butler County was created on January 26, 1856 and organized on October 21, 1868.

 There is some uncertainty about how Butler County got its name.
 The most credible consensus seems to be that Butler County is named for William Orlando Butler, a U.S. congressman from Kentucky and U.S. Army major general who served during the Mexican–American War.
 Butler was offered the job of Governor of Nebraska Territory in 1854 by President Franklin Pierce, but he turned it down.
 Regardless, Butler County was still named in his honor.
 The earliest references to the county being called "Butler County" are found in the journals of the Nebraska Territorial Legislature from the years 1857 and 1858.

 Another common explanation proposed for the naming of Butler County is that it was named for David Butler, the first Governor of the State of Nebraska.
 However, Butler County was created by an act of the Nebraska Territorial Legislature on June 26, 1856, and was referred to as "Butler County" more than ten years before David Butler became Governor of Nebraska and two years before he had even moved to Nebraska from Indiana in 1859.
 When David Butler came to Nebraska, he settled in Pawnee County, not in the Butler County area.
 Confusingly, however, the name for the county seat of Butler County, David City, is also sometimes attributed to David Butler, but there are also conflicting sources concerning its origin.
 A second alternate explanation for the origin of Butler County's name is given in Andreas' History of Nebraska.
 It seems to indicate that the county might have been named for William Butler, an early settler who moved to the area in 1860 and became county sheriff in 1868.
 However, as noted before, the county had been in existence and had been referred to as "Butler County" well before that point in time.

 Geography

-According to the US Census Bureau, the county has a total area of 591 sqmi, of which 585 sqmi is land and 5.9 sqmi (1.0%) is water.
+According to the United States Census Bureau, the county has a total area of 590.812 sqmi, of which 584.789 sqmi is land and 6.023 sqmi (1.02%) is water.
+It is the 44th-largest county in Nebraska by total area.